crosetto/cupq/Readme.md

 # CUPQ: a CUDA implementation of a Priority Queue applied to the many-to-many shortest path problem

-This tiny library implements a priority queue in CUDA, the goal (besides showing the data structure and its implementation) is to compare it with the best CPU implementation we know
+This library implements a priority queue in CUDA, the goal (besides showing the data structure and its implementation) is to compare it with the CPU implementations
  (from Boost or the STL) on a Dijkstra algorithm benchmark.
 I used for comparison the GPUs in my laptops (a Maxwell M1200 and GeForce GTX 1050 Mobile GPUs).
 We assume it's fair to compare them with a single core of a high-end multicore CPU (in this case i7-7820HQ CPU).
 In fact a gaming GPU such as the GTX 1080 would have approximately
 4 times the hardware and memory bandwidth compared to these laptop GPUs, and also the prices of the GTX 1080 and the multicore processor i7-7820HQ are approximately matching (around 400$).